ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             ![TX update tab]
             </figure>

-            - If your TX Module is still on an earlier firmware version, then there's no Update Tab and instead you will need to scroll down to find the Firmware Update section.
+            - If your TX Module is still on an earlier firmware version, then there's no Update Tab, and instead, you will need to scroll down to find the Firmware Update section.

             <figure markdown>
             ![Old File Upload]
             </figure>

-        15. Drag-and-drop the Firmware file from the Temp folder into the File Upload field.
+        15. Drag and drop the Firmware file from the Temp folder into the File Upload field.
-            - You can also use the Browse or Choose File button and browse for the file yourself, specially if you've copied/moved it somewhere else on an earlier step.
+            - You can also use the Browse or Choose File button and browse for the file yourself, especially if you've copied/moved it somewhere else on an earlier step.
         16. Click the ++"Update"++ button to start the Updating procedure.
         17. Wait for the firmware file to get uploaded and flashed into your device.
-It would only take a minute or two and you will see the Success Popup Message.
+It only takes a minute or two, and you will see the Success Popup Message.

             <figure markdown>
             ![Success WiFi]
             </figure>

-        18. On your Radio, the `WiFi Running` screen should disappear and it should be back to the WiFi Connectivity Menu of the ExpressLRS Lua Script.
+        18. On your Radio, the `WiFi Running` screen should disappear and should be back to the WiFi Connectivity Menu of the ExpressLRS Lua Script.
         19. Long-press the ++"RTN"++ Key to exit the ExpressLRS Lua Script.
-Reload it to check for the ExpressLRS Firmware version and verify your TX module has been updated.
+Then reload it to check for the ExpressLRS Firmware version and verify your TX module has been updated.

     === "Auto Upload"

         !!!
 Info "Heads up!"
             This option is only possible if you have previously flashed or configured your TX Module with your Home WiFi SSID and Password and the module is able to connect to said WiFi Network.

-            MDNS must also be working and that your browser can resolve the address http://elrs_tx.local and it can load the ExpressLRS Web UI from said address.
+            MDNS must also be working so your browser can resolve the address http://elrs_tx.local and load the ExpressLRS Web UI from said address.

-        1. On your Radio, press the ++"SYS"++ Key to display the Tools Menu where Lua Scripts can be found.
+        1. Press the ++"SYS"++ Key on your Radio to display the Tools Menu, where you can find the Lua Scripts.
-            - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
+            - Older Radios or those with only one Menu Key must long-press the ++context-menu++ Key to access the System Menu.
             - Consult your Radio User's Manual on how to access the System Menu.

         2. Scroll down and select `ExpressLRS` Lua Script.